History of modern and contemporary architecture

 R. MOULIN, Les Architectes.
 Métamorphose d’une profession libérale, Calmann-Lévy, 1973.

-N. OULEBSIR, M. VOLAIT (dir.), L’Orientalisme architectural entre imaginaires et savoirs, Paris, CNRS and Picard, 2009.
+N. OULEBSIR, M. VOLAIT (dir.), L’Orientalisme architectural entre imaginaires et savoirs, Paris, CNRS et Picard, 2009.

-M. SWENARTON, T. AVERMAETE, D. HEUVEL (eds.), Architecture and the Welfare State, New York/London, Routledge, 2014
+M. SWENARTON, T. AVERMAETE, D. HEUVEL (dir.), Architecture and the Welfare State, New York/London, Routledge, 2014

 P. TOURNIKIOTIS, The Historiography of Modern Architecture, Cambridge Mass., MIT Press, 2001.